Chicken Milanese Recipe

 Close-up shot of chicken milanese arranged on a plate and topped with lemon slices.

-• Seasonings: Salt, pepper, garlic powder, and onion powder.
+• Seasonings: I use a simple and classic seasoning of salt, black pepper, garlic powder, and onion powder.

-• Oil: Olive Oil is my favorite for this recipe.
+• Oil: Olive oil is my favorite for this recipe.
+You could also use avocado oil, vegetable oil, or any neutral cooking oil.

 • Butter: Salted or unsalted, whichever you prefer.